isomerpages/moe-peiyingpri/_departments/Mathematics.md

 the mathematically rich environments in their neighbourhood through accomplishing a series of activities in the booklet during holidays.
 Pupils would inevitably acquire cognitive and communication skills in Mathematics.</p>
-<h4>P5 STEM Programme</h4>
-<p>P5 STEM programme was initiated by the Mathematics department in collaboration
-with the Science and Information &amp; Communication Technology departments in 2021.
-STEM stands for Science, Technology, Engineering, and Mathematics.
-As it is a new programme, the school piloted with only two P5 classes last year.
-In 2022, we offered the opportunity to all P5 students.
-Two classes have embarked on the programme in Term 2 while the rest of the students will commence theirs in Term 3.</p>
-<p>This year’s theme, Forensic Science, ties in with the life Science topics
-that students learn.
-During the lessons, students learnt the role of forensic Science in crime investigation and they were tasked to solve mysteries through analysis of fingerprints and footprints, perform ink chromatography and decode codes and ciphers.
-They even extracted DNA from strawberries!
-At the end of the programme, students would collaborate to gather evidence and perform data analysis to solve a simulated crime scene.
-We certainly cannot wait to see the teams’ presentations on their findings and conclusions!</p>
 <h4>Learning Support for Mathematics</h4>
 <p>This early intervention programme provides an opportunity for the identified
 Primary 1 and Primary 2 pupils to acquire foundational numeracy skills